Warlords IV: Heroes of Etheria: Warlords

 The player's character is called a warlord.
 The player chooses one of 33 portraits to represent the warlord during its creation.
 The player must also choose two types of specialization for the warlord.
 For example, picking "combat" and "combat" will result in a non-magic-using warrior.
 Picking "combat" and "nature magic" will result in a ranger, and so on.
 The warlord can only enter direct battle when its capital city is under siege.
 Naturally, it is the most powerful type of unit in the game.
 In a normal game, when a warlord is defeated, all its cities become neutral and up for grabs, and it leaves the game with generally a few experience points.
 These can be used to advance levels for the warlord, and allow the player to either add on a building (from a finite number of types) which gives some benefit to future campaigns.
 For example, adding a certain type of building might increase the amount of gold (necessary to produce new units) a player earns per city.
 Instead of add a building, the player may choose to increase one of four skills for the warlord.
 Warlords are persistent characters which can be used in an infinite number of campaigns.

 Development

 Warlords IV uses pre-rendered 3D sprites for its unit and city graphics.
 It also uses particle graphics for various effects.
+The game was originally scheduled to be released in September 2001.